Zhong-Lab-UCSD/HiCtool/tutorial/tad-analysis.md

 ```
 ``tad_coord`` is a list of topological domains.
 Each topological domain is a list of two elements that are the start and end coordinate of the domain. ``save_di`` and ``save_hmm`` set to ``True`` allow to save also the DI values and HMM biased states to txt file.

+**Note!** The end coordinate of each domain is saved as the start position of the last bin (40 kb) belonging to each domain.

 To calculate the **topological domain coordinates for all the chromosomes at once** you may use an approach as the following:
 ```Python
 my_chromosomes = ['1', '2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12', '13', '14', '15', '16', '17', '18', '19', '20', '21', '22', 'X', 'Y']